gitbls/pistrong/README.md

 ## Troubleshooting

-If you're having problems and can't sort them out, please download and run the script `pscollect` and provide the output from it when you open an issue on this github. `pseollect` gathers up all the relevant information to help jump-start the process.
+If you're having problems and can't sort them out, please download and run the script `pscollect` and provide the output from it when you open an issue on this github. `pscollect` gathers up all the relevant information to help jump-start the process.